Implementation

 2. Function Stack:

 Select a function stack from the drop-down list.
 The drop-down displays the latest supported runtimes of Java, Node.js and Python languages, along with other older runtimes that are still supported by Catalyst.
-Catalyst currently supports: Java 8, Java 11, Java 17, Node.js 12, Node.js 14, Node.js 16, Node.js 18, and Python 3.9.
+Catalyst currently supports: Java 8, Java 11, Java 17, Node.js 12, Node.js 14, Node.js 16, Node.js 18, Node.js 20, and Python 3.9.

 Functions- Create a Function